-- Professional competence: Profound expertise in classical and quantum optics, optical trapping and cavity quantum optomechanics
+- Professional competence: Profound expertise in classical and quantum optics, optical trapping and solid-state physics

-- Methodological competence: The position requires proven extensive research expertise in the field of classical and quantum optics, particularly optical trapping in high-finesse optical cavities, with emphasis on the control of quantum states of levitated, solid state mechanical quantum systems and its applications, particularly in the field of quantum optomechanics.
+- Methodological competence: The position requires proven extensive research expertise in the field of classical and quantum optics, particularly optical trapping, with emphasis on the control of quantum states of levitated, solid state mechanical quantum systems and its applications, particularly in the field of quantum foundations.

-- Didactic competence: The candidate should also demonstrate documented experience in teaching
+- Didactic competence: The candidate should demonstrate documented experience in teaching or supervision

 - High ability to express yourself both orally and in writing

 - Excellent command of written and spoken English

 - Ability to work in a team

 In addition, we expect the successful candidate to have